Treaty of Balta Liman: Intended outcomes of the treaty

-1838
+The Terms of the Treaty

 The Treaty of Balta Liman was a commercial treaty signed in 1838 between the Ottoman Empire and Great Britain, regulating international trade.
 Duties were set at 3% on imports; 3% on exports; 9% on transiting exported goods; and 2% on transiting imported goods.
 Given the tradition of the "Most Favored Country Status," these conditions were extended to France.
 The Ottomans also agreed to the abolition of all monopolies.
 Factors that helped shape the treaty included the writings of David Urquhart, who had advocated for the abolition of monopolies (of which opium was the most prominent outside of Egypt) in order to bolster further trade with the Ottoman Empire and decrease British dependency on Russian raw materials.
 There were also numerous complaints by British businessmen who were subject to duties levied on goods transshipped across the Ottoman Empire and arbitrary levies by local pashas.
 These duties were mainly confined to the realm of exports, while imports could be traded at ports for the traditional rate of 3%.
 Turkish historian Candan Badem writes: "The Ottomans levied 3% custom duty on imports and 12% on exports, doing exactly the opposite of other states to protect their industries and their domestic markets".